 We have to watch our calories after eating the second helping of Creamy Red Dill Potato Salad!
 I just want a faster metabolism.
 Is that too much to ask?

-How to Make Red, White and Blue Mini Berry Trifles
+Red, White and Blue Individual Trifles in a Glass

 Using clear disposable cups make clean up easier vs. using small Mason jars but, the Mason jars are adorable!
 They would look really cute displayed on a tiered serving platter.